Arab - Israeli Conflict

 During the fighting, nine activists were killed by Israeli special forces.
 Widespread international condemnation of and reaction to the raid followed, Israel-Turkey relations were strained, and Israel subsequently eased its blockade on the Gaza Strip.
 Several dozen other passengers and seven Israeli soldiers were injured, with some of the commandos suffering from gunshot wounds.

-Following the latest round of peace talks between Israel and the Palestinian Authority, 13 Palestinian militant movement led by Hamas initiated a terror campaign designed to derail and disrupt the negotiations.
+Following the latest round of peace talks between Israel and the Palestinian Authority, 13 Palestinian militant movements led by Hamas initiated a terror campaign designed to derail and disrupt the negotiations.

 Attacks on Israelis have increased since August 2010, after 2 Israeli civilians were killed by Hamas militants.
 Palestinian militants have increased the frequency of rocket attacks aimed at Israelis.